Abiding by the Act respecting Tourist Accommodation Establishments

 The real estate broker's licence is no longer required for leasing, including for tourism purposes.
 However, licence holders who continue carrying out short-term leasing of cottages, houses or apartments will still need to advise their clients properly.
 Here are the best practices to observe.

 In the course of their activities, some licence holders act as intermediaries for the short-term rental of cottages, houses, or apartments.
 Considering their duty to verify, inform and advise, these brokers would be well-advised to know the ins and outs of the Act respecting Tourist Accommodation Establishments.

 An Act you should know

 The Act and its regulations provide that any person operating a tourist accommodation establishment must have a classification certificate.
-A tourist accommodation establishment is an establishment containing at least one accommodation unit (cottage, house, apartment, etc.) rented to tourists against payment for a period not exceeding 31 days.
-Accommodation units rented on an occasional basis are excluded.
+A tourist accommodation establishment is an establishment containing at least one accommodation unit rented against payment for a period not exceeding 31 days and whose availability is made public through the use of any medium.

-The classification certificate takes the form of a sign indicating the name, category and classification of the establishment that must be visible to public at the main entrance.
-To obtain a classification certificate, the operator of the establishment must submit a written request to the Minister of Tourism to this effect including the information and documents required by regulations.
+The classification certificate takes the form of a written notice indicating the number of the accommodation establishment and a sign with the name, category and classification of the establishment that must be visible to public at the main entrance.
+To obtain a classification certificate, the operator of the establishment must submit a written request to the Ministry of Tourism to this effect including the information and documents required by regulations.
 A temporary certificate can be issued during the period the request for a classification certificate issuance is being examined.

 For more information, please contact Tourisme Québec at 418-643-2230 or 1-800-463-5009, or the Corporation de l’industrie touristique du Québec (CITQ) at 514-499-0550 or 1-866-499-0550.